Trust

 Hosting region tells you where data lives at rest.
 Jurisdictional residency tells you which legal regime applies to it.
 The two are not the same.

-MyCustomsInfo\u00ae commits to keeping your customs data inside the jurisdictional boundaries it belongs to.
-For UK clients, that means your data is governed by UK law and processed under the UK GDPR.
-For US clients with broker records, that means compliance with 19 C.F.R. §111.23.
+MyCustomsInfo® commits to keeping your customs data inside the jurisdictional boundaries it belongs to.
 We do not replicate, mirror, back up or process your data outside its source jurisdiction for any reason without your explicit written authorisation.
+The specific region for your tenant is stated in your Data Processing Agreement.

 If your procurement team needs more detail: our full Data Processing Agreement is available on request and is mandatory schedule to every MCI Subscription Agreement.
 Contact us to request a copy.